gardener/documentation/website/documentation/getting-started/observability/_index.md

 **Metrics about the state of Kubernetes objects**

 [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
-It is not focused on the health of the individual Kubernetes components, but rather on the health of the various objects inside, such as deployments, nodes, and pods.

-It exposes metrics calculated from the status of Kubernetes objects (for example, resource requests of pods).
+It is not concerned with metrics about the Kubernetes components, but rather it exposes metrics calculated from the status of Kubernetes objects (for example, resource requests or health of pods).

-To get a real-world feeling, here are a few example metrics exposed by the components:
+In the following image a few example metrics, which are exposed by the various components, are listed:
 ![](./images/data-flow-monitoring-2.png)

-For logs and for metrics we only expose those for the Kubernetes control plane or for Gardener managed system components like pods in kube-system of the shoot cluster.
+We only store metrics for Gardener deployed components.
+Those include the Kubernetes control plane, Gardener managed system components (e.g., pods) in the kube-system namespace of the shoot cluster or systemd units on the nodes.
+We do not gather metrics for workload deployed in the shoot cluster.
+This is also shown in the picture below.

 This means that for any workload you deploy into your shoot cluster, you need to deploy monitoring and logging yourself.